springboardmentor647/medical-operations-dashboard-team-a-batch1/README.md

- 🏥 Medical Operations Dashboard
- 📌 Project Overview
+ 🏥 Development of a Healthcare Operations Intelligence Dashboard with Decision Analytics Group 1 📌 Project Overview
-The **Medical Operations Dashboard** is a healthcare analytics project developed as part of the **Infosys Springboard Internship**.
+The **Development of a Healthcare Operations Intelligence Dashboard with Decision Analytics Group 1** is a healthcare analytics project developed as part of the **Infosys Springboard Internship**.
 The project focuses on collecting, preprocessing, integrating, and analyzing healthcare datasets to generate meaningful insights and support dashboard development.

  Objectives
 - Collect healthcare datasets.